-The information provided below was provided by management and has not been audited; therefore, we do not express an opinion or provide any assurance on the information.
+The information below was provided by management and has not been audited by us; therefore, we do not express an opinion or provide any assurance on the information.

-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the Heron Isles Community Development District reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)7, Rules of the Auditor General, Heron Isles Community Development District reported:

-- The total number of district employees compensated for the purposes of the auditing disclosure requirements of employees and independent contractors, Board members that receive statutory compensation are reported herein in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year: 8 - 3) All compensation earned by or awarded to employees, for the purposes of the auditing disclosure requirements of employees and independent contractors, Board members that receive statutory compensation are reported herein, whether paid or accrued, regardless of contingency: \$2,771 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$219,844 - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2021, together with the total expenditures for such project: The District had no construction projects during the year. - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: The budget was not amended.
+- 1) The total number of District employees compensated in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors, defined as individuals or entities that receive 1099s, to whom nonemployee compensation was paid in the last month of the District's fiscal year: 9 - 3) All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency: \$2,770 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$303,850 - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2023, together with the total expenditures for such project: N/A - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: The Board did not amend the budget.